 If the primary endpoint tests are both significant, then the secondary endpoints are evaluated using a hierarchical gate-keeping procedure, with each test in the hierarchy conducted at p=0.05.
-These secondary endpoints will be tested in the following order:
+These secondary endpoints will be tested in the order shown in the Study Objectives section of this protocol.